Praneel7015/n8n-gmail-calendar-Agent/README.md

     * `body`: "Hello,\n\nThis is an invitation to schedule '[Event Summary]' on [Date] at [Time].
 Please check your calendar for the official Google Calendar invite.\n\nBest regards,"
 6.  **Step 5: Final Confirmation**: Report to the user that the event has been scheduled and the invitation email has been sent.
 ```
+## How to customize the workflow
+- Swap out the AI model (Gemini, OpenAI, or another LLM).
+- Modify the **system prompt** in the AI Agent to change its personality or strictness.
+- Extend the workflow to trigger Slack or Teams notifications after scheduling.
+- Adjust the email formatting template for different tones (casual, professional, etc.).
+- Add error-handling logic for more advanced use cases (e.g., auto-rescheduling).

+## Contributions
+- Feel free to contribute or open issues.
+- Contact: open an issue or PR in this repository if you need help.